sunilsamcom/atm-dawn/README.md

 ## Getting Started

+First, create a `.env.local` file.

+You should use the `.env.local.template` and replace the variables `VOLUUM_USERNAME` and `VOLUUM_PASSWORD` with your Voluum credentials.

+This will enable you to perform the sign in on the app.
+You can use the Dummy Authentication to create a fake session.

-First, run the development server:
+Then run the development server:

 ```bash
 npm run dev